DIDSR/sfrc/README.rst

 Conventional artifacts (non-hallucinatory)
 --------------------------------------------

 9. Refer to the readme file inside the folder conventional_artifact to simulate the four different artifacts (missing wedge, distortion, blur, noise) discussed in the supplemental part of the `sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_.
-Update folder conventional_artifact/data per the options you used to simulate the artifacts or per your own experimental data.
+Update folder conventional_artifact/data in accordance to the options you set when simulating artifacts or per your own experimental data.

 10. Below is the demo run of the sFRC on the conventional artifacts shown in the supplemental part of the `sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_.